Skip to Content

 Pin this to save and share this literary terms and devices list!

 As you can see, this vocabulary glossary and literary terms list of examples and definitions is just a start, so let me know which other wonderful ELA words you’d like to see illustrated and explained.
+I love when teachers around the world reach out with requests for lessons, so don’t be shy.
 Do share!

 Melissa Matis